snyball/hawck/README.md

 bit of a hack, and the scripts take inspiration from the pattern-matching style of the AWK programming language (plus, hawks are pretty cool I guess.)

+### Motivation

+There currently is no simple way to rebind keys in Linux without resorting to solutions that are either specific to a display server (X11 or Wayland) or to a desktop environment / window manager.
+These solutions also tend not to be very user friendly.

+So the motivation for Hawck is to have a simple method for creating rebindings or more advanced keyboard macros, and have these macros work everywhere.

+### NOTICE: This software is in alpha³ stage

+I personally use the software daily without any issues, but I do not recommend anyone to actually auto-start this software on boot, there may be a few bugs, and in the case of auto-starting the daemon with SystemD on boot these problems may render the computer unusable until a system recovery is performed or another keyboard is plugged in (hawck only listens to a single keyboard at a time.)

+Furthermore the software really isn't user friendly yet, and is not easy to set up, I recommend users needing a key-rebinding daemon who are not experienced in C++ and Lua to look somewhere else for now.

+### Scope

+Currently the single aim for this project is keyboard automation, involving other methods of input like mice and joysticks is not planned.

+### License

+MIT licensed.

 ### Supported platforms

 - Linux